 Increase Productivity With Mac Keyboard Shortcuts

-A few keyboard shortcuts that will make your daily (computing) tasks more efficient
+Here are a few keyboard shortcuts that will make your daily (computing) tasks more efficient

 Did you know that in the early days of computers, the mouse didn't exist?
 Everything was done by keyboard.
 Though mice and trackpads are great for doing sensitive stuff like design, when used correctly, keyboard shortcuts save time and boost productivity.